cycloidio/cycloid-resource/README.md

 `icon`: _optional_.
 Icon to display.
 The icons are the ones from Font Awesome.
 Example: fa-cubes https://fontawesome.com/search?o=r&m=free&f=classic

-`vars_file`: _optional_.
+`yaml_vars_file`: _optional_.
 Load vars from a file that you can use in event message or title. format MYKEY: value usage my title containing vars $MYKEY.

 `tags`: _optional_.
 The tags allow filtering.
 Example: